Your browser version is no longer supported, so you may experience issues while using this site.

 These are just a few examples.
 For more detail and a full list of exclusions, read the PDS.

 How do I choose the right Cat Insurance?

 You should take into account your cat’s age and circumstances.
 A cat that’s mostly indoors may be at lower risk of injury, so you could consider an illness-only policy.
 If your cat is older than 9 years, it won’t qualify for a new Accidental Injury & Illness policy, or an illness-only policy (a policy taken out before it turned 9 will continue to provide coverage).

 When you take out a policy, you’ll be able to register for the petinsurance.com.au secure pet portal.
 Claiming via the portal is easy - simply upload a copy of your vet's tax invoice and consultation notes.
 If it’s your first claim, you’ll need to attach a full veterinary history.
 If you don’t have access to the customer portal, you can call the friendly customer service team at petinsurance.com.au on 1300 855 633 for claim forms.

-If you make a claim for a treatment that’s covered under your policy, you’ll receive 80% of the total cost reimbursed to you, up to the annual benefit limits.
+If you make a claim for a treatment that’s covered under your policy, you’ll receive up to 80% of the total cost reimbursed to you, up to the annual benefit limits.

 Certain expenses are not covered; these are set out in the Product Disclosure Statement (PDS) for both dog cover and cat cover.

 Yep!
-You can use any vet who is licenced to practice in Australia.
+You can use any vet who is registered to practice in Australia.

 Choosing the right policy for your cat is largely a matter of determining which conditions you’d like it to be covered for.
 Broader coverage can incur higher premium payments but will reduce the likelihood of you needing to make large out-of-pocket payments in future.